 A puppy will require a crate, a dog bed, food, toys, water and food bowls, and various other supplies.
 Consider purchasing all of the supplies you’ll need for your new pup before bringing him home to make sure you are prepared and able to fully enjoy the time once he is home.

-Most Peagles make a good pet for homes with children.
-They can be playful with a child, but also know how to be gentle.
+Most Peagles make good pets for homes with children.
+They can be playful with a child but also know how to be gentle.
 Peagles are curious and often seek out attention and love from family members, including children.

 Some Peagles may be more like their Pekingese parent and not enjoy attention from children, especially children who may a bit more rough or disruptive.
 If you notice that your Peagle does not seem to enjoy the attention they are getting from a child, work to help the child learn how to appropriately act with the dog.